Hotmoka/hotmoka/tutorial/Takamaka.md

 of the class that will persist in blockchain and how we can later call the `toString()` method on that instance in blockchain.

-Let us hence create a Maven project `family` inside Eclipse.
+Let us hence create a Maven project `family` inside Eclipse, in the same directory where the `hotmoka` project was cloned.

+> The reason to use that same directory is only to simplify
+> cross-access to the compile jars, without using machine-dependent
+> absolute paths to the local Maven repository.

 If you have installed the Hotmoka project, the Hotmoka and Takamaka jars have been installed inside your local Maven repository, hence it is possible to refer to them in the `pom.xml` of our project,